Hi |

 Shag Rug - Contemporary rug style with long, typically synthetic, pile.

-Shedding - New rugs sometimes lose loose fibers, but it is not harmful to the carpet.
+Shedding - New rugs sometimes lose loose fibres, but it is not harmful to the carpet.

 Sheen - The luster of a carpet that usually comes from having a special chemical wash.

-Silk - An expensive fiber that comes from the cocoon of silkworms.
+Silk - An expensive fibre that comes from the cocoon of silkworms.

-Sisal - Plant of the genus Agave that yields a fiber often used for making natural rope.
-The name sisal is used for both the plant and for the fiber.
-Sometimes referred to as hemp, sisal is not actually hemp but a fiber that resembles it.
-Sisal rugs are natural rugs, woven from sisal fibers.
+Sisal - Plant of the genus Agave that yields a fibre often used for making natural rope.
+The name sisal is used for both the plant and for the fibre.
+Sometimes referred to as hemp, sisal is not actually hemp but a fibre that resembles it.
+Sisal rugs are natural rugs, woven from sisal fibres.
 (See also Wool Sisal.)

-Synthetic Fibers - Synthetic fibers are used exclusively in machine-made rugs.
-These fibers are non-porous, meaning that they are inherently stain proof.
+Synthetic fibres - Synthetic fibres are used exclusively in machine-made rugs.
+These fibres are non-porous, meaning that they are inherently stain proof.
 They resist staining from almost any chemical.
 They are very durable, yet they feel soft and are incredibly easy to maintain.

 Tapestry - In rug terminology tapestry refers to a weft face weave with complicated designs.

-Tea Wash - Process used to antique the colors of the rug.
+Tea Wash - Process used to antique the colours of the rug.

 Textured Loop Pile - With loops of differing pile height, textured loop has a unique sculptured look.
-Like level loop pile, this hard wearing texture minimizes tracking.
+Like level loop pile, this hard wearing texture minimises tracking.

 Tibetan Knot - Distinctive knotting technique that originated in Tibet and has now spread to other regions.
 A rod is placed in front of the warp.
 A single strand of yarn is then wrapped around two warps and then around the rod.
 When the row is finished, the rod is removed and the resulting loops are cut, creating the pile.

 Tip Shear - Cut pile rugs where some of the loops of yarn are left uncut.
-This finishing style is desirable since it minimizes tracking and flattening effects.
+This finishing style is desirable since it minimises tracking and flattening effects.

-Tone-on-Tone - Two or more tones of the same color in a rug.
-This look is achieved either by mixing yarns of different tones or by using the same color of yarn in a rug with both cut and looped pile.
+Tone-on-Tone - Two or more tones of the same colour in a rug.
+This look is achieved either by mixing yarns of different tones or by using the same colour of yarn in a rug with both cut and looped pile.

 Traditional - A styling designation that usually refers to either traditional Oriental/Persian patterns or traditional European patterns.